emipa606/Scarification/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1843703940

-- Added traits for body-mod enthusiast and body-mod purist These are also compatible with the https://steamcommunity.com/sharedfiles/filedetails/?id=2030227116]EM Tattoos and Piercings-mod
+- Added traits for body-mod enthusiast and body-mod purist These are also compatible with the [EM Tattoos and Piercings-mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2030227116)
-- Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=2451324814][SYR] Trait Value
+- Added support for [[SYR] Trait Value](https://steamcommunity.com/sharedfiles/filedetails/?id=2451324814)

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 A RimWorld mod that adds ritual scarring and tattoos as a neolithic form of body modification.